 Concrete foundations, however, require more care.
 When cutting additional ventilation openings in concrete and concrete masonry foundation walls, it is important that openings are not formed in the top course of the blockwork and that reinforcing is not cut.
 Figure 3 gives one option for increasing the ventilation in a concrete foundation.

-In situations where the ground is still wet even after improving ventilation, or where additional ventilation is difficult to achieve, the ground under the building should be covered in polythene sheeting (see page 36 for more on dealing with damp ground).
+In situations where the ground is still wet even after improving ventilation, or where additional ventilation is difficult to achieve, the ground under the building should be covered in polythene sheeting.

 How much is enough?